Normalising eME spelling

 where PC2 and Orm don't see eye to eye

-PC2 and Orm use a different letter or combination of letters to represent the same sound, in the following cases (the Orm spelling is given first, followed by the PC2 spelling, then the pronunciation and finally the OE spelling (from modern transcriptions):
+PC2 and Orm use a different letter or combination of letters to represent the same sound, in the following cases.
+The Orm spelling is given first, followed by the PC2 spelling, then the pronunciation and finally the OE spelling (from modern transcriptions):

 PC1 stands in for PC2